-Join Evan Sutton for an in-depth discussion in this video Percussion programming, part of Frequency Modulation with FM8.
+Join Evan Sutton for an in-depth discussion in this video Percussion programming, part of FM8: Frequency Modulation.

 Now, I'd like to do some percussion programming.
 Percussion programming is something that is not always easy, but it's really rewarding, and it's really cool to come up with some new, interesting percussion sounds using a synthesizer.
 Not everyone does it, it's not for everyone, but it's a really great skill to have and it's something worth experimenting with sometimes.
 So to get us started, I've put down a really simple pattern, using just the INIT patch on FM8, here it is.
 Here it is with some drums.